Ghostbusting might make you think of the cult classic movies like Ghostbusters or actually going out to haunted houses to bust ghosts.

 Ghostbusting is only right in cases of a long relationship, say 5 months or over 1 year the people were together.

-It is just plain harassment or online stalking to do it if it has only been a couple of dates with no confirmation to the relationship yet.
+It is just plain harassment or online stalking to do it if it has only been a couple of dates with no confirmation of the relationship yet.

 You don’t want that to happen, so be careful and make sure the other person knows your intention.